 Which close relative should I connect with to get the better resolution?

-Your results get that boost in resolution if you connect with either a parent, son or daughter.
-It's slightly better to use a parent than to use an offspring, and it's slightly better to use two parents than one parent—however, you get the majority of the benefit with the first relative you add.
-In the event that you have multiple sons or daughters connected to your account, only one will be used to improve your phasing.
+Your results get that boost in resolution if you connect with either parent .
+It's slightly better to use two parents than one parent—however, you get the majority of the benefit with the first relative you add.